gravity182/homeserver/Installation.md

 Here's how it works: Traefik, which is a ingress/reverse proxy of this setup, delegates authentication to Authentik and requires user to be authenticated before accessing any of the ingress paths.
 If Authentik responds with 2XX code, access is granted and the original request is performed.
 Otherwise request is rejected.

-Authentik itself, however, may bypass auth on specific paths.
-This depends on your configuration.
-For instance, you might want to exclude Plex from auth.
-Otherwise app clients would be unable to communicate with it.

 ![Traefik - ForwardAuth middleware](assets/traefik_authforward.webp)

 #### Setup

-The instructions below are absolutely necessary to carry out.
-Otherwise you will have issues accessing your services.

 Go to `https://authentik.<domain>.<tld>/if/flow/initial-setup/` and carry out the initial setup, creating the admin user.